This is a blog about music, photography, history, and culture.

 Source: Naval History and Heritage Command

 In March 1919, the Minnesota returned to service joining the transport force assembled to bring the American troops home from Europe.
 The battleship made three trips to France returning over 3,000 soldiers to the US before its duty ended in July 1919.
 Over the next few years the Minnesota acted as a training ship for midshipmen from the US Naval Academy, before being decommissioned on 1 December 1921.
-She was sold for scrap the Philadelphia Navy Yard in January 1924.
+She was sold for scrap to the Philadelphia Navy Yard in January 1924.

 The state's name was used again in 2013 for the USS Minnesota (SSN-783), a Virginia-class attack submarine, also built in the Newport News Shipyard.